Theological Seminary Online

 How do I register?

-Current students and incoming students register through the student information system on the Seminary’s website.
+Current students and incoming students register by first conacting the Business Office to arrange payment terms.
+They may then enroll through the student information system on the Seminary’s website.
 You are encouraged to call, email, or personally visit with an advisor in the Dean’s Office before beginning the registration process to ensure the courses you plan to take will help you complete your degree in a timely manner.
 All course registrations must be approved by an advisor before you are enrolled in a class.

 You will not be able to access your online courses until you have completed the registration process by making payment arrangements in the Business Office.